KITcii/smart-contract-dev-support/patterns/Design Patterns/Replay-Protection Pattern/README.md

 ``Applies to: [X] EOSIO    [X] Ethereum    [] Hyperledger Fabric``

 ## Problem
-The objective of the Replay-Protection Pattern is to secure smart contracts from replay attacks that can, for example, perform unauthorized asset transfers.
+Replay attacks can allow attackers to use authorization data (e.g., digital signatures) of other identities, for example, to manipulate token balances kept by a smart contract.
+The aim of the Replay-Protection Pattern is to protect smart contracts from replay attacks.

 ## Forces
 The forces involved are semantic soundness and resource efficiency.
 Semantic soundness can be improved by preventing replay attacks and, thus, improving robustness of the smart contract.
 However, the Replay-Protection Pattern requires additional checks that increase resources consumption.